 - Three semester hours in the visual and performing arts

 - Three semester hours of humanities or courses in the history of fine arts

 - Six semester hours of Tutorial Course 358

 - Tutorial Course 359T or 660H

-- Physics 321 and three additional hours of science
+- Physics 321, or an approved alternative, and three additional hours of science

 - Elective courses sufficient to make a total of at least 120 semester hours, with only upper-division courses usually being approved for third- and fourth-year students